Historical Churches (Self Guided), Rochester

 2) St. Luke and St. Simon Cyrene Episcopal Church

-St. Luke and St. Simon Cyrene Episcopal Church, also known as Two Saints, was formed as a result of the union of two congregations in 1988.
+Saint Luke and Saint Simon Cyrene Episcopal Church, also known as Two Saints, was formed as a result of the union of two congregations in 1988.
 But the former church, the oldest one in the city, was built on this site in 1824.
 It is an original example of 19th-century Gothic Revival style.
 This multi-ethnic and progressive parish church provides spiritual growth through education and religious services, hosting many important ceremonies for believers who come and hear the word of God.

-3) St Mary's Church
+3) St. Mary's Church

-St. Mary's Roman Catholic Church and Rectory are located in downtown Rochester.
-It was created in 1834 as Rochester's second Roman Catholic parish, after St. Patrick's Parish.
+Saint Mary's Roman Catholic Church and Rectory are located in downtown Rochester.
+It was created in 1834 as Rochester's second Roman Catholic parish, after Saint Patrick's Parish.
 The cornerstone of the church was blessed 18 September 1853 by Bishop of Buffalo John Timon.
 The building was dedicated, with Timon presiding, on 24 October 1858.
 The architect of the church is unknown, but design influences of Richard Upjohn and other church architects are apparent.

 A brick rectory was built in 1905, replacing an earlier rectory.
 A spire and bell tower, designed by Richard B. Arnold were added in 1939-1940.
 The north tower may have been intended to have a spire originally, but financial difficulties may have precluded adding it earlier.